Mon - Friday: 9am - 3pm Sat: By Appointment Only

 Why should I aerate my pond?

 With oxygen present, aerobic bacteria will grow and reduce your nutrients in your pond up to 80 times faster than if no oxygen is present.
-The little bit of nutrients that remain will be absorbed by the plants and algae in your pond which time get eaten by grass carp and aquatic bugs.
+The little bit of nutrients that remain will be absorbed by the plants and algae in your pond and aquatic bugs.

 An electric aerator is the most popular and works best if turned on during the night when oxygen levels are lowest.
 This also aids in keeping the entire pond cooler by exposing more pond water to the cool air at the pond surface at night.